f5devcentral/ai-stepbystep-lab/docs/class1/module1/lab2.rst

     writing manifest
     success

-2. Let's check to see if our models are indeed installed locally instead of within the container.
+2. Let's make sure your models are installed in the docker volume instead of within the container.

 .. code-block:: bash